jamesob/desk/README.md

 or

-0. `git clone git@github.com:jamesob/desk.git && cd desk && make install`
+0. `git clone git@github.com:jamesob/desk.git && cd desk && sudo make install`

 After that, run `desk init` and start adding deskfiles with either `desk edit [deskfile name]` or by manually adding shell scripts into your deskfiles directory (by default `~/.desk/desks/`).